 6. Seasonal Changes

-As outdoor conditions change — especially during fall or spring — bugs often seek more stable indoor environments.
-Whether it’s to escape heat, cold, or rain, your cozy home becomes an attractive shelter.
+As outdoor conditions change, especially during fall or spring, bugs often seek more stable indoor environments.
+Whether it’s to escape heat, cold, or rain, your cozy home becomes an attractive shelter for black bugs in basement and other areas of the home.

-Pro Tip: Be extra vigilant during seasonal transitions and consider preventive pest treatments around the perimeter of your home.
+Pro Tip: Be extra vigilant during seasonal transitions and consider preventive pest treatments along your home’s perimeter.

 How to Prevent and Eliminate Small Black Bugs in the House